-There’s an ongoing debate between divers whether split fins or regular fins are better.
-Regular fins are also usually referred to as paddle fins, blade fins or full fins.
+There’s an ongoing debate between divers whether split fins or regular/blade/paddle fins are better.
+Regular fins are also usually referred to as paddle fins, blade fins, or full fins.
 Historically, regular fins are what were the only fins available for diving and snorkeling.

-No matter whether you get regular fins or split fins, you can either get them with an open heel or a full foot.
-The Cressi PLUMA Full Foot Paddle Fins below are full foot paddle fins while the Atomic Aquatics Open Heel Split Fins are open heeled split fins.
+No matter whether you get paddle fins or split fins, you can either get them with an open heel or a full foot.
+The Cressi Frog Plus Fins below are open-heel paddle fins similar to the Atomic Aquatics Open Heel Split Fins.

 The usual argument you will hear about split fins is that they great in calm waters where they offer good propulsion.
-In currents they are not working that well for many divers.
+In stronger currents, they are not working that well for many divers.

 Paddle fins overall can offer better propulsion and allows better control.
 Some also say that they have a better feel when using regular fins.